 Office Location: 135 East 22nd Street, Room 817

 Phone: 646 660-6814

 Fax: 646 660-6701

-At Baruch, Samantha will be teaching courses on public management, program evaluation, urban politics, and environmental issues.
-Her current projectconcerns material relations of power among social movements, producers, waste management firms, and the state around the issue of waste to energy, looking specifically at new conversion technologies (gasification, pyrolysis, anaerobic digestion).
-She will also continue her ongoing research on coal combustion waste management, textile reuse and recycling, and custodial labor in green buildings.
+Samantha teaches courses on public management, program evaluation, urban politics, and environmental issues.
+Her current project concerns material relations of power among social movements, producers, waste management firms, and the state around the issue of waste to energy, looking specifically at new conversion technologies (gasification, pyrolysis, anaerobic digestion).
+She is continuing her ongoing research on coal combustion waste management, textile reuse and recycling, and custodial labor in green buildings.
 Samantha enjoys working with students and welcomes collaboration with scholars at any career stage who share her interest in materials and waste.

 View Curriculum Vitae [PDF]